30 Virtual Reality Statistics for 2022

 Virtual reality never really left.
 It just shifted focus from entertainment to fields like medicine and military training.
 A sibling - augmented reality - has found widespread adoption by delivering many of VR’s promised benefits without the clunky helmets and bulky gloves.

 Is it finally time for VR, or is the technology’s tipping point still 18 months away?
-Let’s take a look at some VR statistics in 2019 and find out.
+Let’s take a look at some VR statistics and find out.

 Virtual reality industry statistics